 While the Cape Cod house has a history dating to the early days of the American colonies, the Craftsman style has much more recent origins.
 The American Craftsman style (usually shortened to just Craftsman) had its origin in the Arts and Crafts movement of the late 19th century.
 This in turn was inspired by the British Arts and Crafts movement, which was a reaction against the perceived degradation of individual workers in the Industrial Revolution.
 As a result, the style emphasized hand worked materials over mass-produced goods, and relied on simple forms and local materials.
 The British movement was also a reaction against the ornate Victorian aesthetic, but the American style, emerging three decades later, instead focused on providing housing affordable to the fast-growing middle class.

 As an architectural style, Craftsman houses emphasized clean lines, with a solid structure of natural materials.
-Although ornate timber details, joinery and trusses are certainly an option, many people will choose a frame where the natural wooden members are joined in a clean, simpler fashion, which illustrates how post and beam fits perfectly with this principal.
+Although ornate timber details, joinery and trusses are certainly an option, many people will choose a frame where the natural wooden members are joined in a clean, simpler fashion, which illustrates how post and beam fit perfectly with this principle.